A simple ,delicious and easy Moroccan Chickpea Salad recipe with an exotic blend of spices, topped with yoghurt, pistachios & pomegranate molasses.

 Amanda received the recipe for this Moroccan salad from a friend and tweaked it before serving it to me at a delicious summer barbeque.
 And I did the same thing before serving it to my brother and his family when they were visiting from Tasmania recently.

 Nutty chickpeas are coated in smoky paprika, cinnamon and cumin.
 To this preserved lemon is added along with red onion, garlic and lemon juice and dried cranberries and olive oil.
-After marinating for a couple of hours the chickpeas are added to a bowl lined with baby spinach and topped with Greek yoghurt, chopped pistachios and pomegranate molasses.

 It’s delicious, substantial, and I love this chickpea salad recipe so much I’ve had it for lunch most days this week!
 In fact, it’s even more delicious the next day when the spices have had even more time to intermingle.
 I hope you love it too!